 |Production country:||Deutschland 2019|

-Martin Behrens (Ronald Zehrfeld), Central Asia expert at the Federal Intelligence Service, is firmly convinced that his work makes the world a bit safer.
-He simply has to accept that unattractive side effects can occur.
-But this attitude changes drastically when his secret girlfriend, the journalist Aurice Köhler (Antje Traue), is killed in an alleged terrorist attack on a Munich café.
-When Martin finds out which story Aurice had just researched, his doubts about the mission of the BND grow.
-The more he questions the methods of his superiors, the deeper he gets into a dangerous maelstrom of intrigues, abuse of power and corruption, in which the actual threat does not seem to come from outside…
+Martin Behrens (Ronald Zehrfeld), Central Asia expert at the Federal Intelligence Service, is firmly convinced that his work makes the world a little safer.
+He simply has to accept the fact that there are sometimes unpleasant side effects.
+But this attitude changes drastically when his secret girlfriend, the journalist Aurice Köhler (Antje Traue) is killed in a supposed terrorist attack on a Munich Café.
+When Martin finds out what story Aurice had just been researching, his doubts about the BND's mission grow.
+The more he questions the methods of his superiors, the deeper he gets into a dangerous vortex of intrigue, abuse of power and corruption, where the real threat doesn't seem to come from the outside.

-Ronald Zehrfeld plays absolutely sovereign and convincing.
-Nevertheless, it is Alexander Fehling who stands out as a greasy BND agent.
-But also the other actresses and actors don't have to hide from the great performances of Zehrfeld and Fehling.
-They all manage to give the already interesting and multi-layered characters an additional depth.
+Ronald Zehrfeld plays absolutely confident and convincing.
+Still, it's Alexander Fehling who particularly stands out as the sleazy BND agent.
+But the other actors and actresses don't have to hide from the great performances of Zehrfeld and Fehling either.
+They all manage to add depth to the already interesting and multi-layered characters.

-Additional, some scenes are very dialog-heavy and stretch a little bit.
-And you have to follow the action very carefully in order to understand the complex story with all its twists and turns.
-But for this you are rewarded with a first-class thriller Made in Germany, which impressively shows that events from world affairs can be narrated not only in a hard to see cinema, but also as intelligent entertainment.
+Admittedly, some scenes are arguably dialogue-heavy and drag on a bit.
+And you have to follow the action very attentively to understand the complex story with all its twists and turns.
+But for that you will be rewarded with a first-class thriller made in Germany, which shows impressively that events from world events can be told not only in heavy consternation cinema, but also as intelligent entertainment.
 Absolutely worth seeing!

 An article by Frankfurt-Tipp